 - Increase VO2max

 - Decrease scar tissue and pain

 - Increase collagen synthesis for tendons, cartilage, and bone

 - Increase anti-clotting factors

-“Blood Flow Restricted Training is a highly researched system that gives us a highly effective method of reversing muscle atrophy.
+"Blood Flow Restriction Training is a highly researched system that gives us an effective method of reversing muscle atrophy.
 The ability to truly strengthen patients with minimal tissue damage is transformational for both patients and clinicians.” – J.D.
 Whittemore, PT, DPT, SCS

 Blood Flow Restriction Training is used for athletes and non-athletes alike.
 Whether you are recovering from a sports injury or suffering from arthritic pain, BFRT can help you build strength and get back to the activities you love.

 Click here to schedule an appointment today or call 888-658-8463.